 Figure: Stream sample results.

-Figure: Reduced to pole magnetic intensity.
+Figure: Soil samples on reduced to pole magnetic intensity map.

-Bulldog: historical nugget location, strong stream anomaly, underlain by large circular magnetic high feature; possibly part of the unconformity related conglomerate hosted gold, proximal to breccia dyke.
+Bulldog: historical nugget location, strong stream anomaly, underlain by large circular magnetic high feature; possibly part of the unconformity related conglomerate hosted gold, proximal to breccia dyke

-Cat: weak stream anomaly, part of unconformity related conglomerate hosted gold, requires field follow up.
+Cat: weak stream anomaly, part of unconformity related conglomerate hosted gold, requires field follow up

-Sun: strong stream sample anomaly, location of NW-SE trending 50m pinch and swell quartz vein.
+Sun: strong stream sample anomaly, location of NW-SE trending 50m pinch and swell quartz vein